PEXANE2/azure-docs.tr-tr/articles/backup/backup-azure-backup-server-vmware.md

 ## <a name="vmware-vsphere-67"></a>VMWare vSphere 6,7

-VSphere 6,7 yedeklemesi için aşağıdakileri yapın:
+VSphere 6,7 'yi yedeklemek için aşağıdakileri yapın:

 - DPM sunucusunda TLS 1,2 'yi etkinleştirme
   >[!Note]